prakhar-gupta8/INMAS-python-workshop/README.md

 | **4.
 Scientific Python** | 14 to 19 | Exercises 14 to 19 |
 | **5.
 Additional Topics** | 20 to 23 | Exercises 21 to 23 and Mini-Project 20 |
 | **6.
 Final Project** | 24 | Project 24 |

-All learning notebooks are written with the RISE extension allowing to follow the material through slides.
-These notebooks start with the letter *N*.
-Each of these notebooks have an associated exercise notebook named with the starting letter *X* and with the same sequence number and title.
-Exercise notebooks are not written with the RISE extension, except for the first one (00).
-They are meant to be completed by the student in normal viewing mode.

-All notebooks are anticipated to be read with the *classic* Jupyter Notebook, i.e., not JupyterLab nor Google's Colab.
-This is because the RISE extension is still not fully functional and debugged on these platforms.

 ### Credits
 A first version of this course was developed by Emily Shinkle, Shinhae Park, Adriana Morales Miranda,